igniterealtime/Smack/documentation/developer/integrationtest.md

 Introduction
 ------------

-Smack's Integration Test Framwork is used ot run a set of tests against a real XMPP service.
+Smack's Integration Test Framwork is used to run a set of tests against a real XMPP service.
 The framework discovers on startup the available tests by reflection.

 Quickstart